ColeWyeth/DESC/README.md

 ## Usage

 Download matlab files.
+Add paths to the directories Utils, Models, and Algorithms (e.g. addpath Utils).

-Implementations of the algorithms in the paper appear in DESC_paper/Rotation_code/Algorithms.
-Results for synthetic data can be reproduced by running DESC_paper/Rotation_code/Exampes/synthetic_data_experiments.m.
-Results for real data experiments can be reproduced by loading phototourism data and running the scripts in DESC_paper/Real_Data_Experiments.
+Implementations of the algorithms in the paper appear in Algorithms.
+Results for synthetic data can be reproduced by running Synthetic_Simulations/synthetic_data_experiments.m.
+Results for real data experiments can be reproduced by loading phototourism data and running the scripts in Real_Data_Experiments, particularly real_DESC and real_MPLS.

 Creators: